zelloptt/zello-android-client-sdk/README.md

 ### Sending voice messages

 To start a voice message to currently selected contact call `Zello.getInstance().beginMessage()`.
-To stop sending the message call `Zello.getInstance().endmessage()`.
+To stop sending the message call `Zello.getInstance().endMessage()`.
 Here is a snippet of how to make a push-to-talk button in your activity:

 ```java
 Button pttButton = (Button)findViewById(R.id.pttButton);